 I am an American Baby Boomer.
 Born to a mid-western, upper-middle class family of professionals in the post war years, I grew up in the affluent, seemingly never-ending, ‘American Dream’ lore of the time.

-The Stones and piano lessons were a prominent part of my childhood – as was Monopoly and glass marbles.
+The Stones and piano lessons were a prominent part of my childhood as were Monopoly and glass marbles.
 My grandmother, Emily, an elementary school teacher, was my greatest maternal influence.
-I cannot cook – a fact that I attribute to Granny – who chose instead to focused my young attention on reading and writing.
+I cannot cook; a fact I attribute to Granny, who chose instead to focused my young attention on reading and writing.

-Granny enraptured my burgeoning imagination with stories of ‘teaching in the trenches.’
+Granny enraptured my burgeoning imagination with stories about ‘teaching in the trenches.’
 She taught for four decades.
-From the roarin’ 20's' through the squelched-years of the Depression, into the valiant-heart era of WWII followed by the happy days of the 50's, Emily taught English to kids – American kids – just like me.
+From the 'roarin’ 20's' through the squelched-years of the Depression, into the valiant-heart era of WWII, followed by the happy days of the 50's, Emily taught English to kids, American kids, just like me.